7 min read

 I've also seen institutions use platforms like Instagram or TikTok for student takeovers, offering real-life glimpses into daily activities on campus.
 Live-streamed recorded events—such as virtual campus tours or Q&A sessions—allow prospective students to interact with current students and faculty in a way static content can't achieve.
 At the same time, recording these events for asynchronous consumption minimizes access and timing issues that have long plagued college recruitment efforts.

-Anyone who knows teenagers has experienced how much they value social poof.
+Anyone who knows teenagers has experienced how much they value social proof.
 They look for reviews, testimonials, and success stories of people they admire to help guide their choices.
 One of my professional breakthroughs was coming to terms with the idea that, as much as I could empower my students by teaching them to act in their best self-interest through rigorous research and revelation, they would continue to seek the input of others whose opinions carried weight.

 Colleges can build trust and community by featuring testimonials from current students and alumni, whether on social media or other promotional materials.
 When prospective students see themselves represented in these stories, they feel a stronger connection to the institution and begin acting as valuable ambassadors.